 Both methadone and buprenorphine suppress withdrawal symptoms and relieve cravings for opioids because they target the same parts of the brain affected by those drugs.

 Naltrexone is only for use by individuals who have already completed detox from opioids.
-This medication helps prevent people from taking opioids once they have stopped and can also help someone with an alcohol addiction.
+This medication helps prevent people from taking opioids once they have stopped and can also help someone with alcohol addiction.

 Other medications that can help with alcohol addiction include acamprosate, which can reduce withdrawal symptoms, and disulfiram, which interferes with how the body breaks down alcohol.